durkes/11ty-foundation-starter/README.md

 # Eleventy + Foundation Starter

-A comprehensive setup for static site development using [Eleventy](https://www.11ty.dev/) (11ty) for its easy templating and fast build process, and [Foundation](https://get.foundation/) for a responsive, customizable front-end.
-Includes SCSS preprocessing with autoprefixer, JavaScript bundling and transpilation, and complete code minification.
+A comprehensive setup for static site development using [Eleventy](https://www.11ty.dev/) (11ty) for easy templating and fast builds, and [Foundation](https://get.foundation/) for a responsive, customizable front-end.
+Includes SCSS preprocessing, CSS autoprefixer, JavaScript bundling and transpilation, and complete code minification.

 ## Prerequisites

-The setup batch script is for Windows.
+The setup batch script runs on Windows (if you're using Mac/Linux, you can skip this step and just customize the example project in this repo).
 Before you begin, ensure you have installed Node.js and npm on your system.

 ## Setup